 Consider the possibility of educational neglect when the parent or other adult caregiver:

-If a child is behind grade level as a result of special needs, that is not necessarily a result of educational neglect and may instead be result of the specific challenges faced.
-Most parents who homeschool children with special needs obtain therapy and various other services for their children as needed.
-There are also various curricular and pedagogical methods that help homeschool parents tailor instruction to their children’s special needs.
-Homeschooling can be a positive educational environment for many special needs children.
-However, some homeschooled children with special needs are not given the services or supportive environment they need, which is itself a form of educational neglect.
-Further, some homeschooled children may have special needs or learning disabilities their parents are unaware of because they have not been tested.
+If a child is behind grade level as a result of a disability, that is not necessarily a result of educational neglect and may instead be result of the specific challenges faced.
+Most parents who homeschool children with disabilities obtain therapy and various other services for their children as needed.
+There are also various curricular and pedagogical methods that help homeschool parents tailor instruction to their children’s abilities.
+Homeschooling can be a positive educational environment for many disabled children.
+However, some homeschooled children with disabilities are not given the services or supportive environment they need, which is itself a form of educational neglect.
+Further, some homeschooled children may have disabilities their parents are unaware of because they have not been tested.
 This too can be a concern.

 If you suspect a homeschooling family of educational neglect, please take action.
 In some cases, you may be able to point homeschooling parents toward various educational resources or encourage homeschooled children in their academic interests (see For Family, Friends, and Neighbors).
 In other cases, taking action may involve reporting your concerns to the proper authorities (see Reporting Educational Neglect).